Raid on Cartagena de Indias (1697): Aftermath

 On his return voyage to France, Pointis managed to avoid the English admiral John Nevell, whose squadron had been diverted from Cadiz, Spain, to pursue the French privateer.
 After a three-day chase, Nevell had captured only one ship.
 Unfortunately for him, this was a hospital ship infested with yellow fever, which now spread through the English and Dutch fleets.
-The disease killed 1,300 English sailors, six captains, and Admiral Nevell himself; only one captain in the Dutch fleet survived.
+The disease killed 1,300 English sailors, six captains, and Admiral Nevell himself; only one captain in the Dutch squadron survived.

 The French did not escape unscathed, as yellow fever spread through their fleet, too, killing hundreds of sailors.
 However, Pointis made it back to France and gave Louis XIV his share of two million livres.
 The rest of the loot made Pointis an immensely rich man.

 He published Relation de l'expédition de Carthagène faite par les François en 1697 in Amsterdam the next year.